About the Project

 - The special place of Afghanistan as the geographical link between South and Central Asia.

 The project is implemented through a series of seminars.
-The main findings will be published in the form or articles, analytical papers and monographs.

 - South and Central Asia: Regional Legacies, Links and Issues (11 January 2013)